angeljayakumar/world-happiness-analytics/README.md

 - **Guess the Happiness Score:** Users guess the happiness score of various countries, then reveal the real score based on authentic world data.
 - **Guess the Flag Game:** Users match flags to the correct countries to reinforce geographical and cultural knowledge.

-## Alfie's Happiness Predictor App(In Progress)
+## Happiness Predictor App(In Progress)

-An interactive app designed for Alfie, a curious 9-year-old who loves maths, Roblox, Minecraft, and LEGO.
+An interactive app designed for User Persona Alfie,, a curious 9-year-old who loves maths, Roblox, Minecraft, and LEGO.
 The app lets users explore how factors like Economy, Family, Health, Freedom, and Generosity affect a country’s happiness score through fun sliders and gamified challenges.

 ### User Persona